-End of life care for a loved one can be one of the most difficult periods of time you will face.
+End of life care for a loved one can be one of the most difficult periods in life.
 You face many decisions while you are already stressed, confused and exhausted.
 To ease the stress of such a difficult time, it’s important to prepare early.

 A new part of estate planning to consider is digital estate planning.
-Most people spend time online managing personal business and social connections, but often haven’t directed loved ones about how to manage online assets and shutdown online lives.
-If your loved one has not reviewed and provided access to online accounts, social profiles, medical records, photos, videos and other stored online files, you should begin the conversation and help them to document these assets right away.
+Most people spend time online managing personal business and social connections.
+But, few have directed loved ones how to manage online assets and shutdown online lives.
+If your loved one has not reviewed and provided access to online accounts, social profiles, medical records, photos, videos and other stored online files, get started.
+Begin the conversation and help them to document these assets right away.
 Aspen Digital Life can help you do this quickly and securely.

 Aspen Digital Life Manager can help with digital estate planning to find, organize, prioritize your online accounts or those of your loved ones in minutes rather than hours.